anthonylangsworth/FCMS/README.md

 # Fleet Carrier Management System (FCMS) Plug-in

 This is based off the Fuel Rats EDMC plug-in, given my inability to find their git repo.
-I am not the author of most of this.
-I merely added support for different commander nams and MSI installer support.
+I am not the original author.
+I merely added MSI installer support and decluttered the main window display.

 # Installation and Upgrade